KACIFIC1 HIGH THROUGHPUT SATELLITE

 lean business model and affordable ground

-technology, Kacific can provide connectivity
+technology, Kacific provides connectivity

 at a very low cost.